INTERPRETATIONS \ CASES REVIEW AUG-2018

 - A3 attempts his final free throw.
 B4 enters the restricted area before the ball has left the shooter’s hand and then, A3 enters the restricted area before the ball hits the rim.
 The free throw is not successful.
 Is that a violation by both teams?
 Yes.
 The rule book (Art.
 43.3.1) states that the free throw shooter’s violation only takes precedence over any other violation on a successful free throw.
 In this case, the last (or only) free throw was unsuccessful and there were violations by both teams.
 Therefore, a jump ball situation occurs.
 Now, the fact that the FT was unsuccessful IS relevant.
 If the FT was successful in the case above, the Free Throw Shooter’s violation would take precedence and be the only violation penalized.

 - During a three point try shot clock expires.
 Ball misses rim and hits the floor.
 This is a shot clock violation and the ball is given where the shot was taken – full reset for the defense.

-- If during a fighting situation, members of both teams are disqualified, there are no other foul penalties remaining for administration, and, at the time the game was stopped, a team had control of the ball or was entitled to the ball.
+- If during a fighting situation and if two members of both teams are disqualified, if there are no other foul penalties remaining for administration, and, at the time the game was stopped, a team had control of the ball or was entitled to the ball.
 In this case, the throw-in team shall have only whatever time was remaining on the shot clock.[ALSO NO RESET OF BACKCOURT COUNT]

-- An official may shall bounce OR hand the ball to the player for the throw-in. (this is applicable to throw-ins anywhere on the court – UNLESS in the frontcourt on the baseline).
+- An official should bounce the ball to the player for the throw-in. (this is applicable to throw-ins anywhere on the court – UNLESS in the frontcourt on the baseline).

 - Although the rule book (Art.
 44.3.2) states that “if the same team scores after having been erroneously awarded possession of the ball for a throw-in, the error shall be disregarded”, we DO NOT disregard the error in the case of a technical foul.